 ICT is a key factor in managing global environmental challenges related to climate change, resource and energy scarcity, and the circular economy.
-Telia Company’s services such as IoT, remote meetings and cloud hosting solutions all contribute positively.
+Telia Company is on a journey to zero CO2 and zero waste by 2030.

 This focus area is governed by the Group Policy – Environment.

-Energy, GHG emissions and waste, particularly electronic waste, are the key environmental impacts to manage in our own operations.
+Sustainable energy use, greenhouse gas emissions and hazardous and non-hazardous waste, particularly electronic waste, are the key environmental impacts to manage in our own operations.
 We adopt a structured management approach through ISO 14001 environmental management system certification.
 Telia in Estonia, Finland, Lithuania and Sweden are fully or partially ISO 14001 certified.
 Telia in Norway is certified according to the national “Eco-lighthouse” standard.

-To reduce our carbon footprint we purchase electricity from renewable sources, either through a “green contract” or by purchasing Guarantees of Origin (GoO).
+To reduce our carbon footprint we purchase electricity from renewable sources, either through a “green contract” or separate Guarantees of Origin (GoO).
 In contracts where we are the tenant or co-host, we strive to influence the electricity contract owner to use renewable electricity.
-We estimate that our greenhouse gas emissions abatement from renewable electricity is the equivalent of taking 30,000 cars off the road annually.2
+From 2020 and onwards, we use 100% renewable electricity to power our operations.

 More information can be found in our Annual and Sustainability Report.